TheDrizzyWay/Simple-react-projects/README.md

 3. React hooks basic tutorial from an article by Tania Rascia
 4. Live updating crypto value card
 5. A simple app for displaying github users info using React Hooks from 'The React Handbook' by flaviocopes
+6. A reusable modal component using portals based on a tutorial by Tucker Blackwell